 How to Create Your First Minimum Viable Product

 If you have a great idea brewing in your head for a new piece of software, an app or a service, one of the best ways to start developing it is with a Minimum Viable Product or MVP.
-You can think of an MVP as an initial version of your new software that is built with only the core features you have in mind so that it can be properly tested by a small group of users.
+Think of an MVP as an initial version of your new software that is built with only the core features you have in mind, so it can be properly tested by a small group of users.

 When creating an MVP, you don’t need to come up with all the solutions in one go.
-Since not all startups and even established businesses have unlimited resources to throw at every idea, an MVP allows you to focus on the most important things first so that you can have a working product in the shortest amount of time.
+Since not all start-ups (and even established businesses) have unlimited resources for every idea, an MVP allows you to focus on the most important things first.
+This would enable you to have a working product in the shortest amount of time.

-Once your MVP is up and running, you can have a small group of users or early adopters to test it out so you can get feedback on how to further improve it.
-An MVP allows you to learn what your audience or target market really wants, which then lets you fine tune your final product into something that will truly add value to people’s lives.
+Once your MVP is up and running, you can have a small group of users or early adopters to test it out so you can get feedback on how to improve it.
+In other words – an MVP allows you to learn what your audience or target market really wants.
+This, in turn, lets you fine-tune your final product into something that will truly add value to people’s lives.

-Even though the term MVP is thrown around a lot, it’s important to remember that just because it’s a very early version all the features you include should still be fully functional.
+It’s important to remember that even though the MVP is a very early version of your product, all the features you include should be fully functional.
 Once you release it for testing, every button should work.
 Don’t include buttons that only act as a placeholder for a feature you didn’t have the time or capacity to implement.
-A lot of times, people tend to get too focused on the ‘minimum’ aspect of the MVP and forget that it also has to be ‘viable’ for it to be truly effective.
+Often, there’s too much focus on the ‘minimum’ aspect of the MVP, while the fact that it has to be viable to be truly effective is easily forgotten.

 First steps to building an MVP

-Before you go out and tell your team to build the next Facebook or Twitter, you’ll need to establish some ground rules and define parameters for the features that you want to include in your MVP.
+Before you tell your team to build the next Facebook or Twitter, you’ll need to establish some ground rules and define parameters for the features that you want to include in your MVP.

-The first thing you want to figure out is who your target audience is.
-If you can streamline your MVP to make sure it provides value to your ideal customer, you’ll have a much better chance of success since you can focus on making the experience as close to perfect for that one person.
+- The first thing you want to figure out is who your target audience If you can streamline your MVP to make sure it provides value to your ideal customer, you’ll have a much better chance of success.
+This way, you can focus on making the experience as close to perfect as possible for that one person.

-Along with identifying your audience, your MVP should be designed around user stories.
+- Along with identifying your audience, your MVP should be designed around user stories.
 This means identifying what the user wants to accomplish and why.
-User stories allow you to define feature requirements in non-technical terms from the perspective of your customer, which in turn gives better context to the system that you are creating.
+These stories allow you to define feature requirements in non-technical terms from the perspective of your customer.
+In turn, this gives better context to the system that you are busy creating.

-It’s also important to establish a budget and timeframe for your MVP.
-Since the goal of the MVP is to determine the viability of your idea and learn from user feedback, it will be a more effective tool if you can launch it as quickly as possible.
-You don’t want to waste time and money developing features and functionality only to find out that users will barely use it during the testing phase.
+- It’s also important to establish a budget and timeframe for your MVP.
+Since its goal is to determine the viability of your idea and learn from user feedback, it will be a more effective tool if you can launch it as quickly as possible.
+You don’t want to waste time and money developing features and functionality, only to find out that users barely touch it during the testing phase.

-Finally, before moving forward with your MVP, you may want to consider if a Riskiest Assumption Test or RAT is more useful for your situation.
-Ever since the concept of the MVP was introduced a lot of people seem to think that it is the only way to prove their idea will work.
-Many people have gone through the process of building and testing their MVP only to find out that it’s not the solution people are looking for.
+- Finally, before moving forward with your MVP, you may want to consider if a Riskiest Assumption Test (RAT) would be more useful for your situation.
+Ever since the concept of the MVP was introduced, many people seemed to think that it was the only way to prove workable ideas.
+They went through the process of building and testing their MVP, only to find out that it was not the solution users were looking for.

 Which features should I include in my MVP?

-During the design phase of an MVP, it’s important to determine a feature set or list of features you want to include in your MVP so you can establish the scope of the project.
-A feature set gives you a clearer vision of what you want to accomplish with your MVP which is helpful for your team, your developers, your investors and your target audience.
+During the design phase of an MVP, it’s important to determine a feature set, or list of features you want to include in your MVP.
+This is mainly to establish the scope of the project.
+A feature set gives you a clearer vision of what you want to accomplish with your MVP, and would be immensely helpful for your team, your developers, your investors and your target audience.

-Prioritising the features to include in your MVP is a crucial step that requires a lot of thought and deliberation.
-It’s a collaborative process that requires input from all interested parties such as your development team, your stakeholders and your target audience.
+The next crucial step is prioritising the features you plan to include in your MVP.
+This requires a lot of thought and deliberation.
+It’s also a collaborative process that needs input from all interested parties, such as your development team, your stakeholders and your target audience.

-Just because you have a clear vision of what your MVP should look like doesn’t necessarily mean that it’s the only option to go with.
-You have to consider if your team can implement these features properly, as well as the time and resources to make it work upon release.
+Just because you have a clear vision of what your MVP should look like, doesn’t necessarily mean that it’s the only option to go with.
+You have to consider if your team can implement these features properly.
+Also, if you have the time and resources to make them work upon release.

-To make prioritisation easier, make a list of all the features you want to include then organise them into feature buckets.
+To ease prioritisation, make a list of all the features you want to include.
+Then organise them into feature buckets.